 What is Grayscale?

 Grayscale Investments is the largest digital currency asset manager.
-With over $1B AUM, Grayscale provides opportunities for investors to gain exposure to digital currencies.
+With approximately $2.1B AUM,* Grayscale provides opportunities for investors to gain exposure to digital currencies.

 Grayscale Bitcoin Trust is not registered with the Securities and Exchange Commission and is not subject to disclosure and certain other requirements mandated by U.S. securities laws.
 Investors considering an investment in GBTC should carefully read Grayscale Bitcoin Trust’s Annual Report, which is available at OTC Markets.
 These FAQ’s are qualified in all respects by the information in Grayscale Bitcoin Trust’s Annual Report, including the Risk Factors therein.